Trewaters/iyaiContacts/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+If you would like to see developer [documentation](http://localhost:4200/docs/index.html) click the link after the server is running.
+It will show the compodocs that were last rendered for this project.

 #### NOTES
 the folders in this are:
 - **"basic"** is built with the Angular CLI.